-Here are some additional resources in the area that may be beneficial over the extended spring break:
+Here are some additional resources in the area that may be beneficial over the summer break:

 - Waukesha County Human Services – Crisis Intervention.
 During regular business hours, contact the outpatient clinic at (262) 548-7666 and ask to speak with a crisis worker.
 During non-business hours, contact Impact 2-1-1 via the Waukesha County hotline at (262) 547-3388 and ask to speak with a Waukesha County mental health crisis worker.